gerlichlab/spoc/docs/data_structures.md

 ### Concept

-Pixels represent aggregated information that count the number of genomic contacts per genomic bin.
-In this context, a genomic bin is a genomic interval with a fixed size (for example 10 kb) and a genomic contact is defined as above as an interaction between the corresponding bins.
-Pixels represent a single contact order, binsize and labelling state (if metadata is provided) and are thought to be the central datastructure that an analyst will use to interact with multiway genomic data to answer questions about genomic structure.
+Pixels represent aggregated information that counts the number of genomic contacts per genomic bin.
+In this context, a genomic bin is a genomic interval with a fixed size (for example, 10 kb), and a genomic contact is defined above as an interaction between the corresponding bins.
+Pixels represent a single contact order, binsize and labelling state (if metadata is provided) and are thought to be the central data structure that an analyst will use to interact with multiway genomic data to answer questions about genomic structure.

 ### Implementation